-Lucía López Rodríguez is Assistant Professor at University of Almería.
+Lucía López Rodríguez is Associate Professor at University of Almería.
 Previously, she has been a postdoctoral researcher (Juan de la Cierva) at UNED.
 She obtained her International Ph.D in Psychology from University of Almeria (2013), her MS in Psychology of Social Intervention from University of Granada (2010), and her BS in Psychology from University of Salamanca (2009).

 Her research work has been mainly focused on the intercultural relations between host and immigrant populations (especially between Spanish and Moroccan people living in Spain).
 In her PhD thesis, she analysed the role of stereotypes (especially those related to moral traits) in shaping the majority’s acculturation preferences about minority groups.